tidyverse/tidyverse.org/content/blog/tidymodels-2021-q1/index.md

 ## New functions in rsample

 Most of the changes in the recent release for [rsample](https://rsample.tidymodels.org/) are internal and developer-facing, made to support rsample-adjacent packages like our new package for resampling spatial data (see below! 👀) but the new `reg_intervals()` function allows you to find bootstrap confidence intervals for simple models fluently.
-You have always been able use rsample functions for [flexible bootstrap resampling](https://www.tidymodels.org/learn/statistics/bootstrap/) but this new convenience function reduces the steps to get confidence intervals for models like `lm()` and `glm()`.
+You have always been able to use rsample functions for [flexible bootstrap resampling](https://www.tidymodels.org/learn/statistics/bootstrap/) but this new convenience function reduces the steps to get confidence intervals for models like `lm()` and `glm()`.

 ```r